jd28/rollnw/lib/nw/smalls/docs/propset-architecture.md

 # Propset Architecture

 **Version**: 0.1.0
-**Last Updated**: 2026-02-20
+**Last Updated**: 2026-07-13

 ## Overview

-The propset system is an ECS-inspired component architecture for game objects.
-Data schemas are defined in Smalls script, giving ruleset authors full control over data layout without engine recompilation.
-The engine remains blind to game-logic data and communicates with scripts exclusively through native function boundaries.
+The propset system is the script-owned half of the object data architecture.
+Data schemas are defined in Smalls script, giving ruleset authors control over game and rules data layout without engine recompilation.
+C++ owns object lifetime, native components, serialization boundaries, and renderer-facing row storage.
+Runtime C++ should not reach into propset fields for game policy; scripts read propsets directly and communicate native side effects through explicit native functions.

 The design is intentionally shaped around the access pattern of RPG game logic: **discrete event simulation**, not continuous batch processing.
 Combat resolves one event at a time — an attack fires, two specific creatures' data is fetched, a result is computed.
 You never need to iterate all creatures in combat simultaneously.
 This means the optimization target is fast per-object lookup, not cache-coherent iteration across thousands of entities, and the slab-based pool with O(1) handle lookup is exactly right for that.